 The authors should also provide their ORCID (Open Researcher and Contributor Identifier) by the following link; https://orcid.org

-The corresponding authors should provide their mobile/ telephone number and e-mail address (mostly academic and general emails both).
+The corresponding authors should provide their mobile/ telephone numbers and e-mail address (mostly academic and general emails both).

-All the original research articles, systematic reviews and meta-analyses must be accompanied with a structured abstract.
-Ideally, each abstract should include the following sub-headings, but these may vary according to requirements of the article.
+All the original research articles, systematic reviews, and meta-analyses must be accompanied with a structured abstract.
+Ideally, each abstract should include the following sub-headings, but these may vary according to the requirements of the article.